bholeneha/resource-vault/README.md

 Deployed here: [Resource Vault](https://resource-vault.up.railway.app/)

-Explore the resources by clicking explore in nav bar from the landing page.
-Click the clink to view more information.
-Get access to more feature - elibility to edit links, adding to favourites - by logging in using google.
+Explore the resources by simply click on the "Explore" button in the navigation bar from the landing page.
+Once you've found a resource that interests you, click on the link to view more information.

+To unlock even more features such as the ability to edit links and add to favorites, simply log in using your Google account.
+This will give you full access to all the features our platform has to offer.

 [Back To The Top](#Simon)